 Getting around Canada is extremely easy thanks to a good public transport system and reliable road infrastructure.
+Canada is a massive country, so it's important to plan your transportation options accordingly.
 Most people use cars, especially in the more rural areas where neighbors can be a good few kilometers away.
-Cars are relatively inexpensive, but expats will need to acquire a Canadian driving license after a few months in order to drive legally.
+Cars are relatively inexpensive, but expats will need to acquire a Canadian driving license after a few months in order to drive legally in Canadian cities.

 Due to Canada’s vast size, intercity travel often consists of flying, while others may choose to use the safe, comfortable and extensive train system.
 Hopping on a bus will mean longer journeys, but at a much lower cost.

 Registered taxis, on the other hand, are perfect for urban travel, running on a regulated meter fare.
 Cycling is also popular, with lots of cities and towns promoting this mode of transport with bike lanes.
 Lastly, traveling along the country’s long coast can often be achieved via a ferry.